- The rate of fermentation depends on the pitching rate, the temperature at pitching (pitching heat) and the attemperation used during fermentation.

 Range of Values

-• Figure 2 shows typical changes in temperature and gravity during fermentation.
+- Figure 2 at the bottom of this article shows typical changes in temperature and gravity during fermentation.

 There are 3 methods of rousing: